 - Uncontested Divorce;

 - File review when taking on your matter;

 - Child support calculations (plus $70 fee for use of specialized calculation software);

 - Spousal support calculations (plus $70 fee for use of specialized calculation software);

 - Providing you with resources for parenting, finances, etcetera;

-- Access to various videos and other educational resources regarding the law in your matter;
+- Access to various videos we have created and other educational resources regarding the law in your matter;

 - Notarization and Commissioner for Oaths services;